Drawing helps you become familiar with the subject. It releases you from working out so many things on canvas, and thereby increases your freedom

 David Cunningham

-David Cunningham is a contemporary American realist painter living in Tennessee.
+David Cunningham is a contemporary American realist painter originally from Tennessee and now living in Indianapolis.

 Cunningham practices a crisp, sharply focused realism, concentrating on still life and blending over into trompe l’oiel.